MetaMask/SIPs/SIPS/sip-2.md

   removeListener(eventName: string, listener: Function): this;
   removeAllListeners(eventName: string): this;
 }

-declare global {
-  const blockchain: Provider;
-}
 ```

-The above API is a minimal API based on WalletConnect v2.0 Sign API, that skips the bridge server functionality and is transport protocol independent.
+The above API is a minimal API based on [WalletConnect v2.0 Sign](https://docs.walletconnect.com/2.0/introduction/sign) API, that skips the bridge server functionality and is transport protocol independent.
 All operations SHOULD behave the same as WalletConnect v2.0.

+- `Provider.connect` - Establishes connection with the wallet.
+  - `.approval` - Requests user approval for connection.
+- `Session.namespaces` - Returned namespaces MAY differ from the ones requested by the DApp.

-The wallet MUST support at least one of WalletConnect v2.0 or the injected provider.
+The wallet MUST support at least one of WalletConnect v2.0 or a provider with the above API.

+> See [Appendix I](#appendix-i-metamask-support) for MetaMask specific implementation.

 ### Application Routing